Dale Earnhardt: Legacy

 During the third lap of the 2011 Daytona 500 (a decade since Earnhardt's death), and 2021 Daytona 500 (two decades since Earnhardt's death) the commentators on FOX fell silent while fans raised three fingers in a similar fashion to the tributes throughout 2001.

 The north entrance to New Avondale City Center in Arizona will bear the name Dale Earnhardt Drive.
 Avondale is where Earnhardt won a Cup race in 1990.

 His helmet from the 1998 season is at the National Museum of American History in the Smithsonian museum in Washington D.C.

 On February 28, 2016, after winning the Folds of Honor QuikTrip 500 at Atlanta Motor Speedway, during his victory lap, driver Jimmie Johnson held his hand out of his window, with three fingers extended in tribute to Earnhardt.
 This was following Johnson's 76th Cup Series win, which tied the career mark of Earnhardt's.
 This is also the track where Earnhardt claimed his sixth Winston Cup Series title.

 In the week of the 2021 United States Grand Prix, McLaren driver Daniel Ricciardo drove the iconic Wrangler car from 1984 as Ricciardo has been a fan of Earnhardt since he was a child.
 The opportunity came after he won the Italian Grand Prix that year, and McLaren CEO Zak Brown, who owns the car, promised him that he would give him a chance to drive it.

-A star is named after him through International Star Registry.
-The star, officially named "Dale Earnhardt, Sr.," is located in the Aquila constellation at coordinates RA 19h 1m 36.36s D 16° 34′ 25.00″.